Trump says China making things 'much more difficult' with N. Korea - Journal du Cameroun

 “Part of the North Korea problem is caused by the trade disputes with China,” Trump said.

 Beijing is Pyongyang’s sole major ally, and the main transit country for any goods entering the North.
-Trump has suggested that China — angered by US moves on trade — is no longer being as tough as it could be on North Korea.
+Trump said that China — angered by US moves on trade — is no longer being as tough as it could be on North Korea.

+“We know that China is providing North Korea with considerable aid, including money, fuel, fertilizer and various other commodities.
+This is not helpful!” he tweeted on Wednesday evening.

+On the subject of military exercises, which the US suspended as a “good faith” measure following Trump’s summit with Kim, the president said “there is no reason at this time to be spending large amounts of money on joint U.S.-South Korea war games” though added these could resume if the need arose.

-He said he needed to take a tough stance with Beijing on trade “because it was really not fair to our country,” Trump said, throwing shade on his predecessors who “closed their eyes” to the issue.
+He said he needed to take a tough stance with Beijing on trade “because it was really not fair to our country,” criticizing his predecessors who “closed their eyes” to the issue.

 In June, Trump and Kim pledged to work toward the “complete denuclearization of the Korean Peninsula.”